 By Tom Clynes

-Author, photojournalist and National Geographic photographer speaker Tom Clynes travels the world covering the adventurous sides of science, the environment and education.
-His work appears in publications such as National Geographic, The New York Times, Nature, Popular Science and The Atlantic.
-As a keynote speaker, Tom aims inspires audiences and brings them along “on assignment” to exotic locations around the globe.
-To contact Tom and find out more about his memorable and inspiring programs, email info[at]tomclynes.com.
+Author, photojournalist and National Geographic speaker Tom Clynes travels the world covering the adventurous side of science and the environment.
+His work appears in National Geographic, The New York Times, Nature, Popular Science, The Atlantic, and other publications.
+As a keynote speaker, Tom works with organizations that want to catalyze creativity and engagement at their events, inspiring audiences and bringing them along on assignment to some of the world’s most intriguing places.
+To contact Tom and discover more about his memorable and inspiring programs, please email email@example.com.